OtherRealms/Shot-Manager-Guide/source/index.rst

 For Shot Manager compositor nodes to have any effect, 'Use Nodes' should be enabled.
 Node groups containing Shot Manager nodes are partially supported.
 **Generators** are nodes that relate to automatic output generation.
 They define the manner in which View Layers and their Passes are organised and rendered. **Overview** nodes don't impact shots, they are convenience interfaces.

-NOTE: Blender always outputs files to the 'main' output.
+ Note: Blender always outputs files to the 'main' output.
 That is, the Composite Node and scene output, even if the Composite Node is deleted.
 This behaviour is due to be changed sometime in the near future, Blender 4.2+.

 Shot Output Node
 --------------